Grangemouth branch railways: After 1919

 The railway resumed peacetime operation, but the Government reorganised the railways into four "groups" by the Railways Act 1921; the Caledonian Railway was a constituent of the new London Midland and Scottish Railway (LMS), and the NBR a constituent of the London and North Eastern Railway (LNER) from 1923.
 The Grangemouth Branch Railway therefore remained a separate joint undertaking.

 The peak period of Scottish coal exports had passed, and the volume of material handled declined steadily.
 During World War II the geographical emphasis of naval activity was elsewhere, and the heavy use of Grangemouth was not repeated.
 After nationalisation of the railways in 1948, the area was under the control of the Scottish Region of British Railways.
 Changing social patterns, the rise of efficient and cheap bus services, and the further decline of the port activity resulted in attrition of the passenger services, which finally closed on 29 January 1968.

 At that time the western section of the line from Swing Bridge Junction closed; the remaining operational section was from Fouldubs Junction to the Orchardhall Aluminium Rolling Mill.
 This closed in 1991, and the branch section closed with it.

+The line to Grangemouth freight terminal was electrified in 2019.